jamonholmgren/clearsight_ruby_gem/README.md

 # ClearSight

 ClearSight Studio's swiss army knife.
-Intended to replace winscripts.
+Common utilities for ClearSight Studio, a web and mobile app development studio in Portland, OR/Vancouver, WA.

 ## Installation